 Once you have secured your customer, make sure you understand the basic dress code of their offices if you are being asked to come in and pay them a visit.
 It’s OK to ask them – just ring ahead, or even pop in unannounced to say ‘hi.’

-The point is – dress to fit in with the companies you are working for.
+The point is – dressing for success to fit in with the companies you are working for.

 4. The Perfect Wardrobe